Sabrina (1995 film): Production

 The music was composed by John Williams and includes a song performed by Sting; both were nominated for Academy Awards.

 In contrast to the 1954 film the modern version was filmed in more authentic locations.
 While the original used Hollywood sound stages for all its Paris scenes with the actors, except for a few stock shots, this remake made extensive in situ use of outdoor locations in Paris and the final scene in the film is of the reunited lovers on the iconic Pont des Arts.
-Likewise, the earlier movie used a Beverly Hills mansion to substitute for the Long Island estate but in the 1995 movie the location used to portray the Larrabee family's mansion was the 'Salutation' estate, which is on Long Island in Glen Cove, New York.
+Likewise, the earlier movie used a Beverly Hills mansion to substitute for the Long Island estate but in the 1995 movie the location used to portray the Larrabee family's mansion was the 'Salutation' estate, which is on Dosoris Island in Glen Cove, Long Island.
 This home was built around 1929 for Junius Spencer Morgan III, who was a director of the Morgan Guaranty Trust Company.
 His father was J. P. Morgan Jr., who was a banker and the son of J. P. Morgan, the renowned financier.
 The property is no longer owned by the Morgan family, but it is still in private hands and used as a residence.
 The movie made extensive use of this mansion's interiors during the filming.

 Another difference between the two versions is the famous line "Paris is always a good idea," spoken by Julia Ormond as Sabrina in the remake; there is a common misconception that Audrey Hepburn, portraying Sabrina in the earlier movie, also uttered the line.

 Winona Ryder was offered the role of Sabrina, but turned down the offer.
 Gwyneth Paltrow, who had just landed the lead role in Seven, also auditioned for the lead.
+Juliette Binoche and Julie Delpy were also considered for the role.
+Pollack confirmed in interviews that Tom Cruise expressed interest in the role of David, because he wanted to work with Harrison Ford, but Cruise's price was too high.

-Despite being cast in the lead role, Ford later reflected in a 2023 interview with James Hibberd of The Hollywood Reporter that, despite getting along with director Sydney Pollack, he didn't feel like the role of Linus Larrabee was right for him, feeling because of that discomfort that Sabrina was his most challenging shoot instead of the highly-reported difficult filming of Blade Runner.
+Ford later reflected in a 2023 interview with James Hibberd of The Hollywood Reporter that, despite getting along with director Sydney Pollack, he didn't feel like the role of Linus Larrabee was right for him, feeling because of that discomfort that Sabrina was his most challenging shoot instead of the highly reported difficult filming of Blade Runner.

 Reception

 Box office

+Sabrina made $5.6 million during its opening weekend, ranking in fifth place behind Jumanji, Toy Story, Heat and Father of the Bride Part II.
 The film was a box office disappointment, with a result of US$53 million domestically, and total of $87 million worldwide.